nightsel/Coding-projects/homedocumentation/audio.md

 Audio files you load are temporarily stored in [Supabase Storage](https://supabase.com/) under names like `temp_audio_[uuid].mp3` and are automatically deleted after 15 minutes.

-The backend running on [Render](https://render.com/) handles fetching and streaming these audio files to your player.
-Render server implementation is in the repository [expressproject](https://github.com/nightsel/expressproject).
+The backend running on [Render](https://render.com/) handles fetching and streaming these audio files to your player. **Render server implementation is in the repository [expressproject](https://github.com/nightsel/expressproject)**.

 Lyrics are fetched from three websites — [Lyrical Nonsense](https://www.lyrical-nonsense.com/), [UtaTen](https://utaten.com/), and [LyricsTranslate](https://lyricstranslate.com/) — so some songs may not be found or may be incomplete.
 Lyrics are not saved anywhere.